antb123/stellar-payment-api/README.md

   - Used for anchor-anchor direct transfers
   - Non-interactive - Anchor must provide all required information through API requests
   - Does not require opening any external web page
-  - Originating stellar account must be pre-approved by TEMPO
   - See [example](#sep-31-python-example) below

 #### SEP-31 Python example: